 The term batch cooking makes it sound like you are cooking great vats of each recipe, but really you decide on the batch size.
 I often cook a double batch of a recipe so we can eat it that day and have it again another day.

 Most meals can be frozen, if not then it will last in the fridge for a few days.
 Perfect for getting a meal on the table within 15 minutes of arriving home late.

 You don’t have to be a fully fledged vegetarian to enjoy these cheap vegetarian meals.
 I’m not vegetarian and may never be but I appreciate good recipes that make the most of the vegetables that I grow and buy.

-What meal can I make for $5? – you don’t need to limit yourself to rice and beans when you are on a tight budget.
+You don’t need to limit yourself to fried rice and beans when you are on a tight budget.
 For $5 you can cook many of the recipes below, not just one portion either.

 6 one pot meatless meals on a budget